-Box of Broadcasts (BOB): innovative shared online off-air TV and radio recording service for UK higher and further education institutions.
-Choose and record any broadcast programme from 60+ TV and radio channels, schedule recordings in advance, edit programmes into clips, create playlists, embed clips into QMplus, share what you are watching with others and search a growing

-Directory of Open Access Journals (DOAJ): Online directory containing open access material in many subjects.
-To find relevant articles/journals search for your subject.

-JSTOR: Multi-disciplinary database which provides access to citations, abstracts and outlines for journals, books and primary sources connected to Psychology.
+- Box of Broadcasts (BOB): innovative shared online off-air TV and radio recording service for UK higher and further education institutions.
+Choose and record any broadcast programme from 60+ TV and radio channels, schedule recordings in advance, edit programmes into clips, create playlists, embed clips into QMplus, share what you are watching with others and search a growing archive of material.
+Discover more about BoB National features by viewing their video tutorials. - Directory of Open Access Journals (DOAJ): Online directory containing open access material in many subjects.
+To find relevant articles/journals search for your subject. - JSTOR: Multi-disciplinary database which provides access to citations, abstracts and outlines for journals, books and primary sources connected to Psychology.
 In many cases it also offers full-text access if it is within our subscription.
-Searching for topics rather than browsing may give you more full-text items.

-Oxford Reference: an online resource that brings together two million digitized entries from OUP's Dictionaries, Companions and Encyclopaedias.
+Searching for topics rather than browsing may give you more full-text items. - Oxford Reference: an online resource that brings together two million digitized entries from OUP's Dictionaries, Companions and Encyclopaedias.
 Good for checking a fact or finding key information on a person, concept or term.